anthonytwh/OSXChromeCookie.py/README.md

 # OSXChromeCookie.py

-Basic module to pull stored Chrome cookies used in the browser for sessions in Python scripts.
+Simple module to extract stored Chrome cookies used in the browser for sessions in Python scripts.
+This works with pre-authenticated browser sessions and can bypass some single sign-on(SSO) services/redirects.

 ## To use